 The FdA in Early Years (0-8) aims to provide a child-centred approach and framework for academic and professional skills development.
 This course takes a holistic, child centred approach and sits within a culture of inter-agency working which requires you to maintain high standards of care and education.
 You are expected to develop your personal and professional dispositions within a framework that promotes inclusion and diversity.

 Students who gain the award of FdA Early Years (0-8) will have demonstrated intellectual abilities and key transferable attributes, descriptors of which are informed by the QAA Characteristics Statement for Foundation Degrees (2015) and QAA Subject Benchmark Statement for Early Childhood Studies (2014).

-Students who gain the award of FdA Early Years (0-8) will have met the requirements for EYE (including 350 hours of placement which grants a license to practice in early years, Ofsted registered settings.
+Students who gain the award of FdA Early Years (0-8) will be full and relevant, having met the requirements for EYE (including 385 hours of placement).

 FdA Early Years (0-8) remains a sought after qualification for those wishing to progress in the area of Early Years education and care.
 The identified progression route to an honours award is the BA (Hons) Top Up in Integrated Working with Children and families.
 Other possibilities include BA Early Childhood and Society, BA (Hons) Social Welfare, BA (Hons) Education Studies, BSc (Hons) Child and Adolescent Mental Health Top UP, Early Years Teacher and direct entry to year two of BA Hons Primary Education (QTS).

 Length of course

 Full Time: Two Years

 Year 1 – Level 4

 The Foundation Degree offers students a choice of pathways: